Triad (organized crime): Counterfeiting

 Triads have been engaging in counterfeiting since the 1880s.
-During the 1960s and 1970s, they were involved in counterfeiting currency (often the Hong Kong 50-cent piece).
+During the 1960s and 1970s, they were involved in counterfeiting currency, often the Hong Kong 50-cent piece.
 The gangs were also involved in counterfeiting expensive books for sale on the black market.
 With the advent of new technology and the improvement of the average standard of living, triads produce counterfeit goods such as watches, film VCDs and DVDs, and designer apparel such as clothing and handbags.
 Since the 1970s, triad turf control was weakened and some shifted their revenue streams to legitimate businesses.

-Health care fraud
+Pig butchering scams

-In 2012, four triad members were arrested for health care fraud in Japan.
+Triads have been active in various cryptocurrency scams.